check-spelling/check-spelling-docs/@actions-upload-artifact.md

 ```

-The implementation in python: https://github.com/KOLANICH-libs/miniGHAPI.py/blob/09388fba1145275181fe6ca7f7e3c526abc96d4f/miniGHAPI/undocumented.py (it is bound to hash because can be moved into another file in future)
+The implementation in Python: https://github.com/KOLANICH-libs/miniGHAPI.py/blob/09388fba1145275181fe6ca7f7e3c526abc96d4f/miniGHAPI/undocumented.py (it is bound to hash because can be moved into another file in future)

 Few highlights: